unibuc-cs/EBLT-Fuzzing-Software-Blueprints/README.md

 The tests are defined with the BDD methodology in mind. https://en.wikipedia.org/wiki/Behavior-driven_development
 1. Derive a blueprint from EBLTTestTemplate (see full paper for details about this custom plugin class)

 2. Set the type of the purpose case, i.e., TEST or TUNE, then make an annotation file similar to the one in Annotations2.json with a correspondence to a variable in the blueprint definition of the test as shown in the picture below.
-This is basically the test running in the demo and annotation given as example.
+This is basically the test running in the demo and annotation given as an example.
 ![alt text](https://github.com/AGAPIA/EBLT/blob/master/Documentation/images/setup_level_testSetup_fuzzingTest.png?raw=true)

-3. Define your own GIVEN, WHEN, THEN clauses according to the BDD methodology in a graphical blueprints format.
+3. Define your own GIVEN, WHEN, and THEN clauses according to the BDD methodology in a graphical blueprint format.
 As shown in the picture (our example in the demo) below the correspondencies are the following: GIVEN - SetupContext, WHEN - CheckTriggers, THEN - CheckTestCorrectness.

 ![alt text](https://github.com/AGAPIA/EBLT/blob/master/Documentation/images/setup_bdt.png?raw=true)

 4. Register your new test to the manager, by adding them to the Allowed Test Instances array.
-Check in the picture below how we register the two cases, test and tune examples.
-Remember that the number of instance running consecutively for the same task is defined in the annotations file in the numInstances variable.
+Check in the picture below how we register the two cases, test, and tune examples.
+Remember that the number of instances running consecutively for the same task is defined in the annotations file in the numInstances variable.

 ![alt text](https://github.com/AGAPIA/EBLT/blob/master/Documentation/images/setup_tests_to_manager.png?raw=true)

-5. To restart the testing and/or tuning specified tasks and run continuously until forever (or until there is a technical problem..), just enable the variable M Continuous Test Running show in the figure above, below the Allowed Test  Instances array.
+5. To restart the testing and/or tuning specified tasks and run continuously forever (or until there is a technical problem..), just enable the variable M Continuous Test Running shown in the figure above, below the Allowed Test  Instances array.

 ## Remember to give us feedback and can't wait for your contributions.